Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/matchhistory.md

 # /stats matchhistory

 >### Information
->**The matchhistory command which will allow you to browse the match history of LoL accounts and view match stats.
+>**The matchhistory command which will allow you to browse the match history of League of Legends accounts and view match statistics.
 This feature incorporates a new experimental AI based feature that summarizes your game in one line.** <br>
 >**Usage: `/stats matchhistory @DiscordUser` or `/stats matchhistory region summonername`** <br>
-**For players which are registered on your server you can simply mention them.
-For all other players fill in their region and summonername.**
+**For [players](/en/terms/player) which are registered on your server you can simply mention them.
+For all other players fill in their [region](/en/terms/region) and [summonername](/en/terms/summonername).**
 >{.is-info}

 >### Permissions needed: